javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 ![](variable-copy-value.svg)

+Quite an obvious result, right?

 Objects are not like that.

-**A variable stores not the object itself, but its "address in memory", in other words "a reference" to it.**
+**A variable assigned to an object stores not the object itself, but its "address in memory", in other words "a reference" to it.**

-Here's the picture for the object:
+Let's look at an example of such variable:

 ```js
 let user = {